Contents

 When she lost her little brother, Kim and Mikey were chained to a radiator.
 Mikey died but Kim lived.
 Now, in Dead Memories, someone is recreating her story when two kids are found chained to a radiator.
 While the boy died, the girl remained alive.
 Just like Kim and Mikey.
 And when the bodies of two people are found in a burned car, Kim can’t help but remember the way Erica and Keith, the only parents she ever knew, died.
 Is someone recreating deaths from Kim’s past?

-In Child’s Play, when a ruthless serial killer plays a game with gifted, genius people and wants to see who will win, Kim has to find an opponent tougher than what he’s encountered before.
+In Child’s Play, Belinda Evans, a retired college Professor of Child Psychology, is found dead in Haden Hill Park.
+She is tied with barb wire to a swing, and an X is carved in the back of her neck.
+Soon Kim figures out that there is a ruthless serial killer who plays a game with gifted, genius people and wants to see who will win.
+Now Kim has to find an opponent tougher than what she had encountered before.
 Her investigation leads her team to the dark world of the child prodigy circles.

 In Killing Mind, detective Kim Stone is investigating the death of Samantha Brown, who was found dead on her bed apparently from suicide with a knife.
 But soon Kim discovers that things are not quite as they seem.
 When the body of a young man is also discovered, apparently from the same type of injury, the cases are most than certain linked.
 Kim sends Bryant undercover into Unity Farm to investigate, and what he finds could put him and the entire team at risk.
 Can Kim keep everyone she cares about safe?